religiosa1/react-solid-flow/README.md

 on consequetive reruns (or manually) for cancellation of previous request.
 _asyncFunction_ can pass it down to fetch, axios or whatever to abort the query.

+You can optionally use it inside of Suspense.
+For that call _read()_ method inside of the render portion of your component (bellow any other hooks calls)

 ```tsx
 const Employee = ({ employeeId }) => {
   const resource = useRequest(